Free Shipping on All Items

 Ceratopsians (Horned)

 Triceratops is a ceratopsid dinosaur from the Cretaceous period.
-This herbivore dinosaur is slow-moving hence it will be difficult running from predators.
+This herbivore dinosaur is slow-moving hence it will be difficult to run from predators.

 Conclusion

-In conclusion, there is no definitive answer as to which dinosaur is the weakest.
-Different factors, such as size, diet, and physical capabilities, must be taken into consideration when determining the weakest dinosaur.
+In conclusion, there is no definitive answer to “What Is The Weakest Dinosaur.”
+Different factors, such as size, diet, and physical capabilities, must be taken into consideration.

 Check out more about your favorite prehistoric creature at Dinosaurzus.